LLNL/scr/doc/rst/users/manage.rst

 One may list or modify the contents of the index file via the :code:`scr_index` command.
-The :code:`scr_index` command must run within the prefix directory, or otherwise, one may specify a prefix directory using the ":code:`--prefix`" option.
+The :code:`scr_index` command must run within the prefix directory, or otherwise, one may specify a prefix directory using the :code:`--prefix` option.
 The default behavior of :code:`scr_index` is to list the contents of the index file, e.g.::

   >>: scr_index